sayeda-chattopadhyay/The-Community-Science-Museum/README.md

 The following steps were used during development:

-Adobe XD was use for designing the website.
+- Adobe XD was use for designing the website.
-The design was tested using Adobe XD prototype.
+- The design was tested using Adobe XD prototype.
-The website was created using HTML and CSS.
+- The website was created using HTML and CSS.

 <a href="https://dreamy-curran-2df551.netlify.app ">Link</a>

 ## Built With

-HTML
+- HTML
-CSS
+- CSS

 ## Designed with

-AdobeXD
+- AdobeXD

 ## Getting Started

 ### Installing

-Download the zip of the project or clone the repo :
+- Download the zip of the project or clone the repo :

 https://github.com/sayeda-chattopadhyay/The-Community-Science-Museum.git

 ### Running

-Open in Visual Studio Code and use the Live Server Preview extension to view the site.
+- Open in Visual Studio Code and use the Live Server Preview extension to view the site.

 ## Contributing

-Any suggestions and feedback are welcome
+- Any suggestions and feedback are welcome.

 ## Contact